EmmaWarshaw/viz_and_eda/visualization_1.md

     ## Warning: Removed 3 rows containing non-finite values (stat_boxplot).

 ![](visualization_1_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

+Violin Plot: Tells you the same kind of stuff that a box plot gives you, but adds in the distribution instead of the IQR like we see in a boxplot.

 ``` r
 ggplot(weather_df, aes(x = name, y = tmax)) +